Why Emails Get Spammed and How to Fix It

 How to prevent emails from getting into spam:

 - Set up a postmaster.
 Such a tool is available from popular mail providers, it is designed to analyze mailings.
-Allows you to find out the deliverability statistics, identify problems and errors in sending, track the dynamics of key indicators.
+Allows you to find out the deliverability statistics, identify problems and errors in sending, and track the dynamics of key indicators.

 - Format your letters correctly.
 Indicate the topic.
 Don’t write it in capital letters – this will repel recipients.
 Don’t make the topic too long, just a few words